ajdoc/ajd-validation/docs/package_development.md

 ```

 ### Adding package/s to ajd-validation
+1. `composer require` the package to your project.
-- To add package/s use AJD_validation::addPackages([Package::class])
+2. To add package/s use AJD_validation::addPackages([Package::class])
-- After adding you can now use all the rules -> exceptions/filters/logics in that package
+3. After adding you can now use all the rules -> exceptions/filters/logics in that package

 ```php
 use AJD_validation\AJD_validation;